dain55788/Automated-News-Collection/README.md

 ## Prerequisites:
 1. Install Docker
 + Run docker -version to check your version
++ docker compose -version to check the version of docker compose
 2. Clone this repository.
 3. Run docker compose up -d for composing Airflow setup in docker-compose.yaml file.